YBHwang/clova-developer-guide/en-KR/Glossary.md

 ### Clova app {#ClovaApp}

-A Clova app developed by {{ book.OrientedService }} and deployed to the iOS or Android platform.
+A Clova app developed by {{ book.ServiceEnv.OrientedService }} and deployed to the iOS or Android platform.
 These apps can send commands to Clova and also register and manage client devices.

 ### Clova auth API {#ClovaAuthAPI}
 An API used by clients to obtain [Clova access tokens](#ClovaAccessToken).
 For more information, see [Clova auth API](/CIC/References/Clova_Auth_API.md).